Because human beings are not digital. We are made of flesh and bones, attention and emotions, relationships and stories.

 Digitalzero is the idea of coming back to zero as a starting point: remembering that we are human first, and that digital tools should serve us, not define us.
 Digitalzero is not against technology.
 We help families learn to use it consciously and intentionally, so that online life supports offline wellbeing instead of replacing it.

-My approach draws on years leading AI-focused research in the tech industry, teaching MBA students about technology and human behaviour, and training across MIT, the Temerty Faculty of Medicine at the University of Toronto, and CAMH (Centre for Addiction and Mental Health) — bringing both the technical understanding of how these platforms are built, and the human and clinical foundations to help families navigate them.
+My approach draws on years leading AI-focused research in the tech industry, teaching MBA students about technology and human behaviour, with training from MIT, the Temerty Faculty of Medicine at the University of Toronto, and CAMH (Centre for Addiction and Mental Health).
+This allows me to bring a deep technical understanding of how these platforms are built, combined with an approach that is fully grounded in established human and clinical frameworks to help families navigate them.

 Augusto Modigliani